openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 script](https://github.com/openshift/microshift/blob/main/scripts/rebase.sh)
 which will be used by an automated job to propose update pull requests.
-We anticipate periods of time when OpenShift is itself rebasing to a new version of kubernetes where MicroShift's dependencies are not compatible and cannot be updated.
+We anticipate periods of time when OpenShift is itself rebasing to a new version of Kubernetes where MicroShift's dependencies are not compatible and cannot be updated.
 We will need to work with the rebase team to ensure those periods of time are as short as possible.